Manikantaiah-jangam/myproject/README.md

 # myproject
-project about electronic device online shopping website.
-🛍️ Electronic Device Online Shopping Website
-An online shopping web application for electronic products built with PHP, HTML, CSS, and MySQL.
-The platform includes both Admin and User sections, providing an end-to-end experience for managing products and placing orders securely.
+->project about an online store for buying electronic devices.
+Online Shopping Website for Electronic Devices  PHP, HTML, CSS, and MySQL were used to create this electronic product shopping web application.
+The platform offers a secure end-to-end experience for managing products and placing orders, with both admin and user sections.

-📌 Features
-✅ User Side
-👨‍💻 Register/Login with secure password hashing
+->Features  User Side Use secure password hashing to register or log in.

-🛒 View, search, and browse all available electronic products
+->Browse, search, and view every electronic product that is available.

-🧾 Add products to cart and place orders

-📦 View order history
+->Place orders and add items to your cart.
+->Examine your order history.

-🙋‍♂️ Manage personal profile (with update options)
+->Control your personal profile (with update options) ->To improve security, passwords are hashed.

-🧠 Passwords are hashed for enhanced security

-📜 Informational pages: About Us, Contact Us, Privacy Policy

-📱 Integrated links to WhatsApp, Facebook, Twitter, Instagram

-🛠️ Admin Side
-🔐 Admin login with secured credentials

-🗂️ Manage product catalog: Add, Update, Delete products
+->Informational pages: Privacy Policy, Contact Us, and About Us ->Integrated connections to Instagram, Twitter, Facebook, and WhatsApp ->Admin Side  Admin login using secure credentials ->Manage the product catalog by adding, editing, and removing items.

-👥 View and manage user list
+->See and control the user list

-📊 View basic dashboard stats (optional)
+->See the basic dashboard statistics (optional)

-🧱 Tech Stack
-Technology	Purpose
-PHP	Server-side scripting
-MySQL	Database management
-HTML	Page structure
-CSS	Styling and responsiveness
-JavaScript (optional)	Enhancements (e.g., form validation) 📁 Project Structure pgsql
-Copy
+-----File Structure:--------
 Edit
 /project-root
 │